LMU-MSBA/bsan-6080-playstation/README.md

 Figure 3: sentiment analisis summary
 ## 5.2 Review Process
 For Sentiment Analysis:
+We know what most people say about the PlayStation through sentiment analysis of tweets.
+It was found that the majority of people held positive emotions.
+It helps companies understand how satisfied users are with our products.
+This further improves user satisfaction.
+From the data source, our text only includes the content of the tweet.
+Does not include other people's replies, like or dislike.
+JMP only analyzes the semantics of a single word.
+Analysis without context.
+The accuracy may need to be further improved.

 ## 5.3 Determine Next Steps
 For Sentiment Analysis: